June 29th, 2016

 Have you been working or interning every break, summer or moment in between classes?
 Packing a suitcase for a trip abroad can diversify this heavy load of job experience for a more well-rounded resume.
 If you are close to entering the job force with little or no related experience, however, securing an internship is the more responsible decision.

 Can you produce resume fodder from the travel?

-Before you put that World Travel Adapter back on the shelf, remember: you can gain more than an enviable photostream from a semester abroad - professional skills included!
+Before you put that USB Universal Travel Adapter Pro back on the shelf, remember: you can gain more than an enviable photostream from a semester abroad - professional skills included!
 Honing second language abilities, taking informational interviews with professionals in your field, writing a travel blog or taking on a volunteer project are just a few of the ways to move your travel front and center on your resume.
 Some abroad programs even offer internships (known an “internships abroad”) for a best of both worlds scenario!